ONSdigital/dp-census-atlas/content/README.md

 - activate virtual env with `source env/bin/activate`
 - install requirements with `pip install -r requirements.txt`

+### running unit tests

+- Ensure code dependencies are setup and the virtual env is activated
+- Invoke tests with `python -m pytest tests`

 ### metadata files

 - Ensure an up-to-date, unzipped archive of cantabular metadata files is placed in the `metadata_files` directory.
 At time of writing these can be found on sharepoint (here: [https://confluence.ons.gov.uk/display/ODADH/Upload+Metadata+Files+to+support+NOMIS%2C+Testing+etc](https://confluence.ons.gov.uk/display/ODADH/Upload+Metadata+Files+to+support+NOMIS%2C+Testing+etc)), e.g.